Friday, September 11, 2009

 I'm participating in the Artists in Action gallery this year, like I have the past few years.
 It's a really big undertaking, but pretty exciting too -and a much needed boost for me in September.
 We are located in the Artists in Action space, which is on the ground floor under the Grandstand.
 We have a little handcrafted artisan boutique -- a mix of pottery, fiber arts, painting, basketry, jewelry, clothing and a bunch of other stuff, which is my category - always the "other stuff" part.

 Anyway, I wanted to post the details on the Puyallup Fair gig, in case anyone's headed over there in the next two weeks.
 It's like the biggest thing that happens all year for some folks, even if they are just going one night for an onion burger and a concert.
 Lots of great entertainment in the line up.

-I am a part of the "Artists in Action" area, which is in the Merchants Building -- the lower level of the Grandstand, at the west end, next to the Fisher Scone windows.
+The "Artists in Action" area, is in the Merchants Building -- the lower level of the Grandstand, at the west end, next to the Fisher Scone windows.
 It's a boutique style craft show, with lots of pottery and fiber arts, demos every day with artists demonstrating their techniques and craft.
 It's a central cashier style thing, with all of us artists in baseball caps milling around on the floor, meeting and greeting our guests.
-Oh, and stuffing our faces with fair burgers, scones, chili cheese fries and um, greasy type stuff during our breaks.
-Yipes.
+Don't mind the elephant ear crumbs on our shirts, we can't help ourselves.

 The website (www.thefair.com) has more info about maps, directions, parking, concert and event schedules, ways to get discounted tickets, the works.